elastic/gsoc/readme.md

 #### Knowledge Prerequisites

 * Java - medium
-* Lucene - none and you'll get a good introduction to the project by working on this project
+* Lucene - none and you will get a good introduction to the project by working on this project
-* Elasticsearch - none and we'll happily teach the little you'd need to learn
+* Elasticsearch - none and we will happily teach the little you would need to learn

 #### Skill Level